vigneshwaran7890/alpha/frontend/README.md

 ## 🌐 Deployment

 You can deploy directly from Lovable or use your preferred static hosting provider (e.g., Vercel, Netlify).

+## 📡 Real-time Enrichment

+This frontend connects to the backend enrichment endpoint using **Socket.IO** for real-time progress updates when enriching a person.
+Make sure your backend is running and accessible at the configured API URL.

 ## 📝 License